Sanith-Garipally/Mb-Tech-paper-GraphQL/README.md

 ![](https://static.javatpoint.com/tutorial/graphql/images/graphql-architecture.png)

 In the above architecture, you can see that the GraphQL server and the database are integrated on a single node.
 The client communicates with the GraphQL server by sending a query via computer/ mobile over HTTP
 .
-After receiving the query, the GraphQL server processes the request retrieves data from the database and returns it to the client.
+After receiving the query, the GraphQL server processes the request, retrieves data from the database and returns it to the client.

 ## **GraphQL server integrated with the existing system**
 This architecture model is used for companies having complicated projects which have legacy infrastructure and many different APIs.
 In this architecture model, GraphQL can be used to merge microservices, legacy infrastructure, and third-party APIs in the existing system and hide the complexity of data fetching logic.
 The server doesn't care about the database you use.
 It may be a relational or a NoSQL database.